alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_rails.md

 ### Troubleshooting asset precompilation

 By default, the Rails buildpack performs asset precompilation during the staging phase.
-This is fine for most Rails apps, but it won't work for those which need to connect to services (such as the database) during asset compilation.
+This is fine for most Rails apps, but it will not work for those which need to connect to services (such as the database) during asset compilation.
 (For an example, see [MyUSA issue #636](https://github.com/18F/myusa/issues/636))

 There are multiple potential solutions for this.
 Refer to the